 To be eligible for residency, applicants must be (amongst other criteria) on an aged or disability pension.

-For more information, contact the Community Services Officer, Community Services Department, or collect a brochure from reception.
+For more information, contact the Community Services Department by phone on 0408 201 381, or collect a brochure from reception.